Nexus 7 (2013) full review

 That would be a travesty, and we retain hopes that the 2013 Nexus 7 will get a little refresh for 2014.
 In the mean time we've taken the time to refresh our Nexus 7 review.
 The original Nexus 7 caused quite a stir in the tablet market, primarily due to its low price.
 This was despite its premium build and specifications, which led many to suspect that Google was subsidising the tablet in order that more people would choose Android and buy more apps, books, music and movies from its digital stores.

 The updated Nexus 7 went on sale in summer 2013 and was even better in lots of ways than the original.
 Yes, it cost more, but even in 2014 it remains money well spent, as you’ll see.
-(See also: The 25 best tablets of 2014: What's the best tablet in the UK right now?)
+(See also: The best tablets: What's the best tablet in the UK right now?)